 Cigarettes and e-cigarettes release ultrafine particles, industrial solvents.
 And various irritants into your airway that disable the cilia.
 The very small hair-like strands in the lungs and respiratory tract that filter out toxic material.

-That’s your first line of defines pushing the virus out of your body.
+That’s your first line of defense pushing the virus out of your body.
 “Smoking and vaping compromise that.
 Once the virus gets down in your lungs you have this pro-inflammatory state that’s in your immune system and you can’t fight it off.”

 There is a global movement to get cigarette companies to halt business to slow COVID-19’s impact on the world’s 1.3 billion smokers, in particular those in developing countries with overburdened health systems.